Threat Modeling with DFDs A Practical Guide for Secure Applications

 • It helps you get proactive by looking at the data's journey and attacker entry points, you can find threats before they hit.

-• And you can do smarter mitigation you can focus on the biggest risks and most important data.
+• And you can do smarter mitigation by focusing on the biggest risks and most important data.

-2. Mapping Data Flows: Next up, trace how data actually moves.
+Next up, trace how data actually moves.
 Where does it come from, where does it go, and what happens along the way?
 Think about data stores like databases, logs, and even temporary files.
+Documenting each data flow, including the type of data and its sensitivity, is crucial for identifying potential vulnerabilities.

-3. Identifying Potential Threats: Now, put on your black hat.
+Now, put on your black hat.
 What could an attacker do at each step?
-Use the STRIDE model Spoofing, Tampering, Repudiation, Information Disclosure, Denial of Service, Elevation of Privilege to guide you.
+Use the STRIDE model—Spoofing, Tampering, Repudiation, Information Disclosure, Denial of Service, Elevation of Privilege—to guide you.
+For each element of STRIDE, consider how it might apply to specific data flows or processes on your DFD.
+For instance, look for data flows that aren't encrypted to identify potential Information Disclosure threats.

-4. Risk Assessment: Last, figure out what threats are the most serious and how likely they are to happen.
-Then, figure out what you're gonna do about it security controls and mitigation strategies.
+Last, figure out what threats are the most serious and how likely they are to happen.
+Then, figure out what you're gonna do about it—security controls and mitigation strategies.
+This involves assessing the likelihood of a threat occurring and the potential impact if it does.
+You might use a simple risk matrix or more formal methods to prioritize your mitigation efforts, focusing on the most critical vulnerabilities first.

 Like, say you have an e-commerce app.
 A DFD might show that user credit card details goes to a payment processor.
 This highlights risks like credit card skimming or order tampering.
 Then the store implement encryption, fraud detection, and secure storage.